FY26 Annual Goals

 Key Results:

-- Launch three new >1000X systems change initiatives (one in each of our three markets) informed by market research and outcomes from portfolio to date.
+- Define 3 >1000X systems change initiatives that will shape our renewal strategy informed by market research and outcomes from portfolio to date.

 - Consistently implement, as demonstrated by grantmaking activities, a strategy structure across each market that includes target industry sectors, populations, intervention types, structured operating models, and specific systems change targets.

-- Work with Partnerships team to secure $20M in follow-on and shared funding for our portfolio, including one or more issue-based funder collaborative, and one larger scale, >$1M funder partnership per market.
+- Work with Partnerships team to secure $15M in follow-on and shared funding for our portfolio.

 - Insights from first grant cycle reports combined with market research drives grant renewal selection and portfolio structure for FY26, increasing average portfolio outcomes through scaling and systems change grants.